misokg/NIPS2017/README-draft.md

 ## What is Multi-Information Source Optimization?
 In multi-information source optimization (MISO) the taks is to optimize an expensive-to-evaluate black-box objective function while optionally accessing cheaper biased noisy approximations, often referred to as "information sources (IS)".
-This setting has multiple applications (see [the NIPS paper][3] for details):
+This setting has multiple applications (see [the spotlight video][7] or [the NIPS paper][3] for details):
 * hyperparameter tuning of machine learning algorithms: we can evaluate hyperparameters on a small related data set or a subset of the validation set.
 * robotics: we may evaluate a parameterized robot control policy in simulation, in a laboratory, or in a field test.
-* aerospace engineering: we may test a design in a simulation or a wind-tunnel experiment.
+* aerospace engineering: we may test a design in a simulation or in a wind-tunnel experiment.

 While cheap approximations offer a route to drastically reduce optimization costs, they are often subject to unknown bias and noise.
 Specifically, information sources typically exhibit "model discrepancy", originating from inherent limitations of their underlying computational models to model real-world phenomena.